Human skin color: Genetics

+To some extent, skin color is determined independently of eye and hair color, as can be seen from variation in skin coloration in human populations.

+For skin color, heritability is very high, even though it can be modified by exposure to sunlight.

+A recent systematic study found 169 genes involved in human skin coloration.
+Most of the genes were involved in melanosome biogenesis, endosomal transport, and gene regulation.
+Notably, the function of these genes was verified in tissue culture experiments using CRISPR-Cas9 knockouts, showing that these genes are indeed involved in melanin production.

 Dark skin

 All modern humans share a common ancestor who lived around 200,000 years ago in Africa.
 Comparisons between known skin pigmentation genes in chimpanzees and modern Africans show that dark skin evolved along with the loss of body hair about 1.2 million years ago and that this common ancestor had dark skin.
 Investigations into dark-skinned populations in South Asia and Melanesia indicate that skin pigmentation in these populations is due to the preservation of this ancestral state and not due to new variations on a previously lightened population.